Definition – 7 MIN READ | 03-03-2020

 The answer to this question depends on the level of complexity of route scheduling and building.
 When the number of constraints is larger and more complex, route management without optimisation tool is more complicated.

-- the level of constraint (expectations of customers, available resources, required skills, capacities of vehicles and more) ;
+Level of constraint: expectations of customers, available resources, required skills, capacities of vehicles and more ;

 There are other factors that may encourage you to use route optimization software.
 In particular, the software allows the interchangeability of schedulers to manage absences and leaves.
 Thus, the tool ensures the continuity of service.

-From three field workers, using route optimization software becomes interesting to determine schedules.
+From 3 field workers, using route optimization software becomes interesting to determine schedules.
 With a minimum of fifteen orders per day, the route optimization software enables operations managers to cut down planning time.

 There are three main types of constraints that must be managed by the operations managers or the team in charge of the scheduling are usually:

-- the constraints related to vehicles like capacity, cost, parking place and more ;
+The constraints related to vehicles like capacity, cost or parking place ;

-- the constraints related to field workers like availability, absences, skills and more ;
+The constraints related to field workers like availability, absences or skills ;

-- and the constraints related to customers like address, time slot, expectations in terms of time of appointment, frequency and more.
+And the constraints related to customers like address, time slot, expectations in terms of time of appointment or frequency.